Candle Gazing and 4 Other Ways to Balance an Overactive Mind

 - In a dimly lit room place a candle at eye level (on a coffee table as you sit on a zafu or the floor).

-- Light your candle on fire and sit 2-3 feet away from it.
+- Light your candle and sit 2-3 feet away from it.

 - Place a soft gaze on the tip of the wick.